Do you want to help people and ideas to grow?

 As a mentor, you will have the opportunity to get to know a researcher, their work and what drives them.
 You will be a driving force for both personal and professional development.

-UU Innovation’s mentor programme takes place twice a year, with each programme period lasting six months.
-In the programme, the mentor and researcher meet on six occasions.
-The programme begins and ends with a group meeting in which all researchers and mentors take part.
+UU Innovation’s mentor programme has two program starts per year, in February and September respectively, with each programme period lasting nine months.
+During the programme period, the mentor and researcher meet on six occasions.
+The programme begins and ends with a group meeting to which all researchers and mentors are invited to join.

 What is it like to be a mentor?